 Supervised Independent courses are half courses.
 It takes four half courses (levels I, II, III, and IV) to complete the equivalent of a year-long elementary-level course emphasizing speaking and listening proficiency.
-Half courses require a minimum of 1 hour per day (7 or more hours per week) of individual study plus a weekly 60-minute conversation session.
+Half courses require a minimum of 1 hour per day of individual study including a weekly 60-minute conversation session.
 Level I courses in languages with complex scripts meet for an extra 30 minutes each week for handwriting and reading practice.

 FCSILP courses are available for credit to students at Amherst, Hampshire, Mount Holyoke, Smith and the University of Massachusetts Amherst.
 The courses are registered through the University of Massachusetts Amherst under the FORLANGC department abbreviation.